microsoft/Workshop-Interact-with-OpenAI-models/docs/44-Ways-of-learning.md

 In this technique, the user is responsible for breaking the task down into smaller, more manageable steps.
 The LLM then follows the user's instructions to complete the task.

-First update the system prompt:
+First update the System Message:

 ```text
 You are a famous poet who wants to write a poem about a flower.